biosustain/Maud/docs/adr/0014-phosphorylation-as-mass-action.md

 ## Context

-Phosphorylation is the process which deactivates metabolic enzymes, the process is often conducted using kinases, which phosphorylate enzymes, and phosphotases, which dephosphorylate the enzyme.
+Phosphorylation is the process which deactivates metabolic enzymes.
+The process is often conducted using kinases, which phosphorylate enzymes, and phosphotases, which dephosphorylate the enzyme.
 This is a major metabolic regulator and is essential for the accurate simulation of metabolic networks.

 ## Decision

-There are many potential regulatory mechanisms to implement, as discussed in https://doi.org/10.1016/j.biosystems.2005.05.015. with the following assumptions the selected rate law is the linear rate law:
+To mininimise the number of parameters and reducing sampling time, the linear rate law was selected (see [1] for a review).
+The linear mechanism is approximately correct when the following assumptions are satisfied:

 * [Kinase] and [Phosphotase] << [Metabolic Enzyme],
 * Rapid equilibrium binding between phosphorylation enzymes and metabolic enzyme,
 * [Kinase] << dissociation constant for Kinase,
 * [Phosphotase] << dissociation constant for Phosphotse,
-* Competitive binding of phosphotases and kinases is negligable.
+* Competitive binding of phosphotases and kinases is negligable,
-* The ATP/ADP ratio
+* The ATP/ADP ratio remains approximately constant,
 * Phosphorylation and Dephosphorylation is an irreversible process.

 Using these assumptions the steady state phosphorylated concentration is defined as: